ewbarnard/twitter-friends-osint/docs/index.md

 - Teach research techniques
 - Provide curated links to more resources
-- Tips and tricks learned in practice
+- Share tips and tricks learned in practice

 ## Project Coordinators